mandrasch/craftcms-baukasten/README.md

 - [ ] TODO: I needed to run `ddev craft up`, db dump not yet updated?
 Exception 'yii\web\HttpException' with message 'You need to be on at least Blitz 4.11.1 before you can update to Blitz 5.7.1.'

-7. That's it.
-The login credentials are: `superuser:superuser`, open the login site via:
+8. Create an empty file to run husky pre-commit checks via DDEV:

     ```sh
+    ddev exec 'touch .husky-ddev'
+    ```

+7. That's it!
+Open the login site via:
+   ```sh
    ddev launch admin/
    ```

+    The login credentials are: `superuser:superuser`.

 ### Regular development